psycopg/psycopg2/doc/connection.rst

     .. attribute:: protocol_version

-        A read-ony integer representing frontend/backend protocol being used.
+        A read-only integer representing frontend/backend protocol being used.
         It can be 2 or 3.

         .. seealso:: libpq docs for `PQprotocolVersion()`__ for details.